-If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
-Chapter 9, Section 11 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling 1-800-656-8991 between 8 a.m. to 8 p.m., 7 days a week.
+If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
+For complaints, we will review our decision again.
+Chapter 9, Section 11 of this document tells how to make a complaint, or you can call us at 1-800-656-8991 between 8 a.m. to 8 p.m., seven days a week.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.

-Section 4.3 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium during the year?

 No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
-If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.
+If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.